Diversity/Parallelism Trade-off in Distributed Systems with Redundancy: Pareto Service Time

 \section{Pareto Service Time}

 Under the Pareto model, the CU service time is given by $X$, where $X\sim \parD(\lambda, \alpha)$.
 The expected job completion time $\expec[Y_{k:n}]$ depends on the service time of $s=n/k$ CUs, which is determined by the service time scaling model.
-In the following three subsections, we determine $\expec[Y_{k:n}]$ for our three scaling models.
+We next determine $\expec[Y_{k:n}]$ for our three scaling models.